The index of an Eisenstein ideal and multiplicity one: Eisenstein series and Eisenstein modules

 where $\alpha_p^*$ and $\beta_p^* : M_2(\Gamma_0(N)) \rightarrow M_2(\Gamma_0(Np))$ are the two degeneracy maps in the previous section. \end{defn}

+We want to apply the above maps to $e$.
+Since $e$ is not a genuine modular form, $[p]^+(e)$ or $[p]^-(e)$ may not have a proper meaning.
+However, $e(z)-pe(pz)$ becomes a genuine modular form of weight $2$ and level $p$, and $-24[e(z)-pe(pz)]$ is a modular form $e'$ on \cite[p.
+78]{M77}.
+Also, $e(z)-pe(pz)$ is an eigenform for all Hecke operators.
+Therefore, we define $[p]^+(e)(z)$ by the same formula as above.
+(However, $[p]^-(e)$ is not a genuine modular form.)
+For more detail, see \cite[Example 2.2.6]{DI93} or \cite[\textsection 2.3]{Oh14}.
+Note that $U_p$ acts as $1$ on $[p]^+(e)$.

-\begin{prop} Let $g$ be an Eisenstein series of level $N$ that is an eigenform for all Hecke operators.
-Then, for a prime $p$ not dividing $N$, $[p]^+(g)$ and $[p]^-(g)$ are Eisenstein series of level $Np$ such that the eigenvalues of $U_p$ are $1$ and $p$, respectively.
-They are eigenforms for all Hecke operators as well. \end{prop}
+\begin{prop} Let $g$ be an Eisenstein series of weight $2$ and level $N$ that is an eigenform for all Hecke operators.
+Then, for a prime $p$ not dividing $N$, $[p]^+(g)$ and $[p]^-(g)$ are Eisenstein series of weight $2$ and level $Np$ such that the eigenvalues of $U_p$ are $1$ and $p$, respectively. \end{prop}